A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Method

 \subsection{Preliminaries}

 We first provide a brief primer on the terminology used throughout the paper.

-\paragraph{Dense representation.} \phantomsection Transformers encode input signals as a sequence of tokens, and we refer to the corresponding output sequence as the \textit{dense representation}.
+\paragraph{Dense representation.} \phantomsection Transformers encode an input signal as a sequence of tokens, and we refer to the corresponding output sequence as the \textit{dense representation}.
 For vision transformers, this corresponds to a tensor $\vdense \in \mathbb{R}^{n_{v} \times d_{v}}$, where $d_{v}$ is the dimension of the representation space and $n_{v}$ is the number of patches in the input image.
 For text input, the dense representation $\tdense \in \mathbb{R}^{n_{t} \times d_{t}}$ is a sequence of $d_{t}$-dimensional tokens.
-The number of tokens, $n_{t}$, is determined by the byte-pair encoding algorithm \citep{gage1994new}.

 \paragraph{Local representation.} \phantomsection We refer to the result of indexing a dense representation with a sequence index $i$ as a \textit{local representation}.
 This translates to $\tdense^{i} \in \mathbb{R}^{d_{t}}$ for textual input signals and $\vdense^{i} \in \mathbb{R}^{d_{v}}$ for visual input signals.